William Richmond Fell

-Captain William Richmond Fell CMG CBE DSC (31 January 1897 – 28 November 1981), was a New Zealand naval officer.
+William Richmond Fell CMG CBE DSC (31 January 1897 – 28 November 1981), was a New Zealand naval officer.
 He served in the Royal Navy, mainly in submarines, and was involved in the development of human torpedoes and midget submarines during the Second World War.

 Early life and education

 Fell was born in Wellington, New Zealand.
 His parents were Margaret and Walter Fell.
 His maternal grandfather was judge William Richmond.
 He was educated at Wellington College before moving to Crediton Grammar School, Devon, UK.